 These programs and activities engage students in the community to promote health and the safe and effective use of medications.
 Additionally, they help bring awareness to the roles and contributions of a pharmacist and provide experience and insight related to patient care.

 Professional Skills & Networking

-These programs and activities assist students in developing professional skills and provide opportunities for professional exchange.
+These programs and activities assist students in developing professional skills that will help them excel in their career.
+Activities may include CV or interview workshops, round-table events, or networking events which provide opportunities for professional exchange.

 Each year you will work towards completing a co-curricular requirement based on your year in the program.
 This requirement is designed to both encourage you to experience a broad array of opportunities and help you determine your plans and expectations after graduation.

 You will be able to track your progress and identify activities of interest through a personalized page in our learning management system.
 With a variety of activities ranging from cultural lunch talks, community service experiences, career related panels and presentations, health fairs, networking events, skill building sessions, and much more, the program provides a means for you to document, reflect, and plan a well-rounded UCSF experience.